 I have proven my line from myself back to Jacob Hatfield.
-I have no concrete proof yet that Andrew Hatfield and Mary Mann was the father of Jacob, but I have many reasons to believe that they COULD have been.
+I have no single “proof” document that proves that Andrew Hatfield and Mary Mann was the father of Jacob or the other 3 children listed below, but my BEST EVIDENCE indicates that these 4 children, listed below as #4 ARE the children of Andrew Hatfield Jr. & his wife Mary Mann.
 My quest now is to prove that information.
 I will update this site with info as I find it.

 ………..4 Jacob Hatfield b: 1805 in VA d: Aft.
 1860 in Vigo Co., Indiana?

 …………..+Nancy ? m: Abt.
 1829 in Prob.
 Vigo Co., Indiana d: Abt.
 1830

 ……………5 William Hatfield b: Aft.
 1825 d: Abt.
 1877

 ………………..+Christiana Butcher b: 1842 in Missouri m: 13 Apr 1857 in Calhoun Co., Illinois d: Aft.
 1880

 ………………….6 DeWitt Clinton Hatfield b: 31 Mar 1858 in Calhoun Co., IL d: 18 May 1934 in Elsberry, Lincoln Co., MO

 ……………………+Lewellen Fry b: 10 Oct 1876 in Pike Co., Mo, m: 1894 in Lincoln Co. d: 14 Feb 1920 in Lincoln Co., MO